atolab/zenoh-web/content/docs/getting-started/first-app.md

 ## Pub/sub in Zenoh

-First, let's write an application, `z_sensor.py` that will produce temperature measurements at each second:
+First, let's make sure we have the python library installed with `pip3 install eclipse-zenoh`.
+Now, let's write an application, `z_sensor.py` that will produce temperature measurements at each second:

 ```python
 import zenoh, random, time